 Aeration is usually performed prior to the lawn’s seasonal growth spurt, at the start of May or the middle of August.
 This varies depending on soil and climate conditions so that surfaces are often aerified.
 When using small spikes a sanding is not necessarily performed (for example to ventilate a wet spot).

-Why use scarifiers? are available in the Co Londonderry, Northern Ireland of dealer Stephen Moore Farm Machinery
+Why use scarifiers? undefined Co Londonderry, Northern Ireland undefined Stephen Moore Farm Machinery